learn-co-curriculum/project-template-react-rails-api/README.md

 # PawsClaws - Flatiron Phase 5 Full Stack Project

 # User Stories
-As a non-applicant, I should be able to:
+As an unregistered user, I should be able to:
 - see the landing page and all of the adoptable animals
 - apply to adopt a pet after I create a user account